alikhil/alikhil.github.io/_posts/2018-04-02-go-quickstart.md

 ---

 Hi folks!
-It's been a long time since I have publish last post, but now I came back with short quickstart guide in **Go**.
+It's been a long time since I have published the last post, but now I came back with short quickstart guide in **Go**.

-In this tutorial we will configure Go environment in VS Code and write our first program in Go.
+In this tutorial, we will configure Go environment in VS Code and write our first program in Go.

 ### Install Go

-First thing that you need to do it's to install Go into your computer.
-To do so, dowload installer for your operating system from  [here](https://golang.org/dl/) and then run installer.
+The first thing that you need to do it's to install Go on your computer.
+To do so, download installer for your operating system from  [here](https://golang.org/dl/) and then run the installer.

 ### Configure GOPATH

-By language convention Go developers store all their code in single place called *workspace*.
-Go also puts dependency packages in workspace.
-So, in order to Go perform correctly we need to set `GOPATH` variable with path to workspace.
+By language convention, Go developers store all their code in a single place called *workspace*.
+Go also puts dependency packages in the workspace.
+So, in order to Go perform correctly, we need to set `GOPATH` variable with the path to the workspace.

 #### MacOS and Linux